geobtaa/metadata/workflow.md

 - If metadata for the resources are not readily available, the organization may be able to send them to you.

 **2. Send an email to the Metadata Coordinator**
+- Include a link to the collection
+- Provide a Title and Description for the collection record

-**3. The submission will be added to our collections processing queue** The Metadata Coordinator will assign an alphanumeric code for the group.
+**3. The submission will be added to our collections processing queue** The Metadata Coordinator will assign an alphanumeric code for the collection.
 This code will also be added to each metadata record to facilitate administrative tasks and for grouping items by their source.

 ### Code Naming Schema